ethereumclassic/ethereumclassic.github.io/content/blog/2022-10-07-twitter-tebacle/index.en.md

 tags: ["announcement"]
 ---

-On 6th October 2022, the verified `eth_classic` Twitter account with 600k followers was hijacked and renamed to `Ergo_Platform`, and is now branded under the unrelated Ergo Project.
+On 6th October 2022, the verified `eth_classic` Twitter account with 670,000+ followers was hijacked and renamed to `Ergo_Platform`, and is now branded under the unrelated Ergo Project.
+Regrettably, `eth_classic`'s 672,000+ followers have been deceptively bait-and-switched into following a project they did not intend to follow, and are no longer receiving updates from the main Ethereum Classic twitter account.

 As of writing, the `Ergo_Platform` twitter account maintains a history of all the tweets made by `eth_classic` by and for the ETC Community since it's creation in 2016.

 Example: https://twitter.com/Ergo_Platform/status/1562379187104743424